Genesis, Noah and the Flood

 F0 = time from some other flood to 1st Adam

-Thus we require that A3/F3 = A1/F1, F2/A3 = F0/A1 and A2/F2 = A0/F0.
-This keeps the ratios of the first four known elements and yields three equations defining three variables out of F1, A1, F0 and A0, which allows us to freely define the fourth variable.
+So this yields three equations defining three times.
+However, we have four unknown times F1, A1, F0 and A0.
+So we can freely define one of these variables.
 It is straightforward to ask that F1 depend on all four known quantities F3, A3, F2 and A2 rather than to make it depend only on a restricted number or even on none of them because they are the only dates provided by the Bible, so all should be taken into account.
-The simplest method is to define F1 as the sum of them.
-This solution is outstanding because it must not be a complicated dependency, which can be chosen in an infinite number of ways.
-Furthermore, this yields an exponential structure, according to figure 3.
-Thus
+Rather than to require a complex dependency, it is straightforward to ask the simplest possible dependency.
+This is without doubt a sum of the known times.
+Thus, we have the following system of equations:

 F1 = F3 + A3 + F2 + A2